 - 2.1.1 The Director ordinarily initiates a candidacy for promotion to higher rank, or for a continuing appointment or both, having obtained the consent of the faculty member involved.
 The Director is responsible for assembling the candidacy file. - 2.1.2 When consideration of continuing appointment is mandatory, the Director must notify the candidate and proceed with the evaluation unless the candidate submits a resignation, to take effect no later than the end of his or her term. - 2.1.3 Except as noted in section 2.1.4, any individual faculty member of academic rank may, with the approval of his/her department, initiate his/her candidacy for promotion and/or continuing appointment at any time prior to either receiving notice of non-reappointment or submitting a resignation.
 This request must be communicated in writing to the Director by the candidate.
 The Director must then convene the department to consider the request.
-The candidacy file will be assumable by the Director in accordance with 2.1.1 above. - 2.1.4 Reconsideration of a non-mandatory case in the year immediately following disapproval non-approval of a promotion or tenure recommendation is subject to a review
+The candidacy file will be assumable by the Director in accordance with 2.1.1 above.

-Comment [JCA6]: Clarify.
-"Library" or "University Libraries'"?
+Comment [JCA7]: Clarify.
+"Library" or

+'University Libraries'

-Comment [JCA7]: What to call the "appropriate faculty group" here?
+Comment [JCA8]: What to call the "appropriate faculty group" here?

-Comment [JCA8]: It would be easier on the reader to choose appropriate terms for each use of "department" and substitute them in the body of the text, then do away with the footnote.
+Comment [JCA9]: It would be easier on the reader to choose appropriate terms for each use of "department" and substitute them in the body of the text, then do away with the footnote.
 JFTT has doubts about how "department" could actually be meant to refer library subdivisions such as Reference and Acquisitions in the sections listed (2.1.3, 2.1.5, etc.).

-Comment [JCA9]: What to call the "appropriate faculty group" here?
+Comment [JCA10]: What to call the "appropriate faculty group" here?
 "Library faculty"?